 The Issue of Accountability

 We are pleased to see that courts are taking note of the lack of validity in Amazon’s defense that it should not be held in any way responsible for defective products sold in its online marketplace, which has been seriously injuring consumers.
-If you or a loved one has been injured as a result of products purchased on Amazon, please contact an experienced product defect lawyer to obtain more information about pursuing your rights.
+If you or a loved one has been injured as a result of products purchased on Amazon, please get in touch with an experienced product defect lawyer to obtain more information about pursuing your rights.
 You may be able to seek compensation for damages including medical expenses, lost income, hospitalization, rehabilitation and pain and suffering.